MylesInfoSec/MylesInfoSec/README.md

-Driven and technically proficient Computer Information Systems student with a strong interest in Security Operations (SOC) looking to land a role as a SOC Analyst to leverage practical knowledge and technical skills from extensive home lab projects and hands-on experience.
-My journey in studying Computer Information Systems  has led me to develop a passion for cybersecurity.
-I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+Computer Information Systems student with technical experience, interpersonal skills, and a passion for security.
+Aspiring to join an organization as a SOC Analyst and contribute to company advancement with an improved security posture.